haimengzhao/magic-microlensing/README.md

 and the extended abstract

-*Parameter Estimation in Realistic Binary Microlensing Light Curves with Neural Controlled Differential Equation*.
+*Parameter Estimation in Realistic Binary Microlensing Light Curves with Neural Controlled Differential Equation*

 at [ICML 2022 Workshop on Machine Learning for Astrophysics](https://ml4astro.github.io/icml2022/).